-I have explained in another post how row-level security in Power BI Desktop works, so if you like to learn it more in details read this blog post.
-Here I will only use that technique to filter each role based on their username with DAX username() function.
-To create security go to Modeling tab (you need Power BI at least June 2016 update for this example), Manage Roles.
-Create a role and name it Sales Rep. and define a filter on Sales Rep table as below;
+I have explained in another post how row-level security in Power BI Desktop works, so if you want to learn more, read this blog post.
+Here I will only use that technique to filter each role based on their username with the DAX username() function.
+To create security, go to the Modeling tab, Manage Roles.
+Create a role and name it Sales Rep. and define a filter on the Sales Rep table as below;

-This filter simply means that logged in user will only see his/her records in the whole data set.
-As you remember, the username field in Sales Rep table defined as usernames of Power BI accounts.
+This filter simply means that the logged-in user will only see his/her records in the whole data set.
+As you remember, the username field in the Sales Rep table is defined as the usernames of Power BI accounts.
 And transactions table is also related to this table based on Sales Rep ID.
 So filtering one table will affect others.
-As a result, this single line filter will enable dynamic row level security in the whole Power BI solution here.
+As a result, this single-line filter will enable dynamic row-level security in the whole Power BI solution here.

 Now Save, and publish your solution to Power BI.
-In Power BI service go to security setting of the data set you just published (I named this as Dynamic RLS).
+In the Power BI service, go to the security setting of the data set you just published (I named this 01 Dynamic).

-And in Security tab, add all users to the Sales Rep role.
+And in the Security tab, add all users to the Sales Rep role.

-Note that adding a user here doesn’t mean that they will see data in the report.
-Remember that this security is dynamic, means that they will see their data rows ONLY if the underlying data set has a record for their username, and they will only see data rows related to their username, not others.
+Adding a user here doesn’t mean they will see data in the report.
+Remember that this security is dynamic, which means that they will see their data rows ONLY if the underlying data set has a record for their username, and they will only see data rows related to their username, not others.

 Test the Security

-Now if other users open the report, and if their usernames match one of the entries in Sales Rep table, they would see their names, and data rows related to that in the report;
+Now, if other users open the report, and if their usernames match one of the entries in the Sales Rep table, they would see their names and data rows related to that in the report;

-You have seen how easy is to use Dynamic row level security in Power BI using DAX USERNAME() or UserPrincipalName() function.
+You have seen how easy it is to use Dynamic row level security in Power BI using DAX USERNAME() or UserPrincipalName() function.
 With this method, users will see their view of the world.
-However, you need to make sure that your Power BI model has a relationship set up properly.
-Otherwise, people might see other table’s data when there is no relationship between their profile table to those tables.
-Dynamic row level security is highly dependent on your data model, so keep your data model right.
+However, you must ensure that your Power BI model has a relationship set up properly.
+Otherwise, people might see other tables’ data when there is no relationship between their profile table to those tables.
+Dynamic row-level security is highly dependent on your data model, so keep your data model right.